snfazal/hwsapp/README.md

 As a user I want to:
 - Sign up for an account if I am a new user
 - Login into my existing account
-- View my own favorited wines and posts
+- View my own favorited wines
 - Add a new wine that I like/dislike for others to see
-- Edit my created wine/post whenever
+- Edit my created wine/post
 - Delete my create wine/post
+- Login into my account to view my favorites on the favorited page

 ## Models
 User - Standard user account features for current_user